Pakistan and Afghanistan agree to immediate ceasefire after peace talks in Doha

-Qatar’s foreign ministry said Afghanistan and Pakistan have agreed to the ceasefire during a round of negotiations mediated by Qatar and Turkey on Saturday.
+The ceasefire “has been finalised”, Pakistan’s defence minister Khawaja Muhammad Asif posted on X on Sunday, saying the two sides would meet again on October 25 in Istanbul to discuss “detailed matters”.

+Taliban spokesperson Zabihullah Mujahid said in a statement the parties agreed on a complete and meaningful ceasefire.

-It said they also agreed to hold follow-up meetings in the coming days “to ensure the sustainability of the ceasefire and verify its implementation in a reliable and sustainable manner”.
+Qatar’s foreign ministry, which mediated Saturday’s talks together with Turkey, said the follow-up meetings were meant “to ensure the sustainability of the ceasefire and verify its implementation in a reliable and sustainable manner”.

-Earlier, both sides said they were holding peace talks in Doha on Saturday as they seek a way forward after the clashes killed dozens and wounded hundreds in the worst violence between the two countries since the Taliban seized power in Kabul in 2021.

-“As promised, negotiations with the Pakistani side will take place today in Doha,” Afghan government spokesperson Zabihullah Mujahid said, adding that the Kabul team led by defence minister Mullah Muhammad Yaqoob had arrived in Doha.

-The Taliban denies giving haven to militants to attack Pakistan and accuses the Pakistani military of spreading misinformation about Afghanistan and sheltering Islamic State-linked militants to undermine its stability and sovereignty.
-Islamabad denies the accusations.
+The Taliban denied giving haven to militants to attack Pakistan and accused the Pakistani military of spreading misinformation about Afghanistan and sheltering Islamic State-linked militants to undermine its stability and sovereignty.
+Islamabad denied the accusations.

-Militants have been waging a war for years against the Pakistani state in a bid to overthrow the government and replace it with their strict brand of Islamic governance system.
+Militants have been waging a war for years against the Pakistani state in a bid to overthrow the government and replace it with their strict brand of Islamic governance.

 On Friday, a suicide attack near the border killed seven Pakistani soldiers and wounded 13, security officials said.

-“The Afghan regime must rein in the proxies who have sanctuaries in Afghanistan and are using Afghan soil to perpetrate heinous attacks inside Pakistan,” Pakistan army chief Field Marshal Asim Munir said on Saturday, addressing a graduation ceremony of cadets.
+“The Afghan regime must rein in the proxies who have sanctuaries in Afghanistan and are using Afghan soil to perpetrate heinous attacks inside Pakistan,” the Pakistan army chief, Field Marshal Asim Munir, said on Saturday, addressing a graduation ceremony of cadets.

+The Taliban spokesperson said at the Doha talks: “It was decided neither country will take hostile actions against the other, and support will not be provided to groups operating against the government of Pakistan.”

+In a follow-up post on X, he said it reflected the Taliban’s longstanding position that Afghanistan’s territory will not be used against another country.

-The Afghan government spokesperson said Pakistan had conducted airstrikes in Afghanistan hours after the ceasefire, which began on Wednesday, was extended on Friday for as long as the talks continued.
+Afghan government spokesperson Zabihullah Mujahid said Pakistan had conducted airstrikes in Afghanistan hours after the ceasefire, which began on Wednesday, was extended on Friday for as long as the Doha talks continued.

-He said the attacks targeted civilians, adding that Kabul reserved the right to respond but that Afghan fighters had been directed to refrain from retaliating to respect the negotiating team.
+He said the attacks targeted civilians, adding Kabul reserved the right to respond but Afghan fighters had been directed to refrain from retaliating to respect the negotiating team.

-Afghanistan withdrew from the Twenty20 international tri-series in Pakistan next month after the death of three local cricketers that the Afghanistan Cricket Board said were due to military strikes in Paktika province.
+Afghanistan withdrew from the cricket Twenty20 international tri-series in Pakistan next month after the deaths of three local cricketers the Afghanistan Cricket Board said were due to military strikes in Paktika province.

-He said militants had attempted to launch multiple attacks inside Pakistan during the ceasefire period.
+He said militants had attempted to launch many attacks inside Pakistan during the ceasefire period.

-He said more than 100 militants were killed by Pakistani security forces, the majority of them in strikes against a militant group that he said had carried out Friday’s suicide attack on the military camp.
+He said more than 100 militants were killed by Pakistani security forces, most in strikes against a militant group he said had carried out Friday’s suicide attack on the military camp.

 Reuters could not independently verify the militant death toll given or any targets.